 Coronavirus: Lessons that changed our lives look at the unprecedented events that suddenly turned our daily routine upside-down during the pandemic, interrupting our old way of thinking in the process.

 Notwithstanding the challenges of the COVID-19 pandemic on our lives, there were lessons learned.
 This article, Coronavirus: Lessons that changed our lives identified eleven positive learnings from the pandemic that will continue to be part of who we are now, and in the future.
 These are explained below:

 Drew Attention To The Meaning And Purpose Of Our Existence

 The 10-month-old COVID-19 pandemic provided us the time to reflect on what gives our life meaning and purpose.
 The pandemic activated our spiritual wellness.
 We learned how to leverage our faith to get through frightening times.
 We seized the opportunity of the lockdown to reflect on what should be our priorities in life.
-We tried to identify what’s important and what’s not.
+We tried to identify what was important and what was not.
 Also, there was a big difference in how we coped when we chatted or called someone.

 Mental And Physical Health Challenges Are Controllable